exchange12rocks/PSGPPreferences/docs/Set-GPPGroup.md

 ```

 ### -Name
 Specifies the name of a group which you want to change.
+Supports wildcards.

 ```yaml
 Type: String